bluesockets/palindromes/README.md

 ## Unit tests

-install jasmine-node
+Install jasmine-node

 ```
 sudo npm install jasmine-node -g
 ```

-Then from the project root run npm test:
+Then from the project root run test with:

 ```
 npm test